aus-ref-clim-data-nci/OISST/README.md

 ## Data download

 The data is downloaded from [ncei.noaa.gov](https://www.ncei.noaa.gov/data/sea-surface-temperature-optimum-interpolation/v2.1/access/avhrr/) using wget.
-This data is updated regularly, every ~1-2 days.
+This data is updated regularly, once a week.
 Since the original daily files are relatively small in size (~1.6mb), they are then concatenated in yearly files using CDO and rechunked using NCO.
 Updates are run with a weekly frequency via a [GitHub Action]([https://accessdev.nci.org.au/jenkins/job/aus-ref-clim-data-nci/job/OISST/](https://github.com/aus-ref-clim-data-nci/OISST/actions/workflows/oisst.yml)).